CentauriSoldier/LuaEx/README.md

 #### Functions
 - **table.clone(table, boolean or nil)** Performs a deep copy of a table and returns that copy.
 This will also copy the metatable unless the second argument is set to true.
-- **table.lock(table)** Makes a table read-only recusively.
+- **table.lock(table)** Makes a table read-only recursively.
 That is, it prevents any of a table's key or values from being mutated (or any added to the table) while still allowing them to be accessed.
 Can be unlocked later.
 Note: while the original metatable is mostly preserved, __index and __newindex are necessarily replaced while the table is locked (but are restored once the table is unlocked).
 - **table.purge(table, boolean or nil)** Sets every item in a table to nil recursively.
 This will also purge and delete the metatable unless the second argument is set to true.
 - **table.settype(table, string)** Sets the table to a custom type instead of table.
-Calls to type will now return the ibput string.
-To check the type ignoring the custom featuer, use the rawtype function instead.
+Calls to *type* will now return the input string.
+To check the type ignoring the custom feature, use the *rawtype* function instead.
 - **table.unlock(table)** Reverses the process done by the table.lock function including putting all metatables back which existed before.

 #### Usage Example